Meeker Office Closure

 One boat ramp serves boaters.
 The boat ramp is on the north end of the reservoir on County Road 2.

-Boating activities allowed from June until September, or until the water level drops enough to close the boat ramp (typically in mid-August).
-The boat ramp is closed every Tuesday.
+Boating activities are normally allowed from June until September, OR until the water level drops enough to close the boat ramp.

 Short period of fishing in reservoir from mid-June to mid-August.
 Fly fishing for trout on streams below dam is more productive.
 Colorado Parks and Wildlife awards anglers who catch big fish.
 Check out the length and weight records for Paonia.